‘The Young And The Restless’ Spoilers For Friday: Ashley Stuns Her Family

 — Young and Restless (@YandR_CBS) March 25, 2019

-Kerry (Alice Hunter) came to work at Jabot as a chemist to replace Ashley just days after Ashley left.
-Not only has she helped Jabot create new products, but also, she’s been Jack’s girlfriend.
-However, lately, she’s been shady texting somebody named “PC” and hiring an unpaid intern named Dominique Carroll without letting Phyllis in on it.
+Kerry (Alice Hunter) came to work at Jabot as a chemist to replace Ashley just days after she left.
+Not only has she helped Jabot create new products, but she has also been Jack’s girlfriend.
+However, she has been shadily texting somebody named “PC” and hiring an unpaid intern named Dominique Carroll without letting Phyllis in on it.
 Then, behind Phyllis’s back, she told “PC” that all the paperwork is complete.
 The Inquisitr reported that Hunter is departing the show, which means Kerry will soon leave Genoa City.

 It’s a can’t miss week on #YR. ????
 Mia’s causing trouble, Paul’s taking charge, AND you’ll all get rocked by a massive twist! pic.twitter.com/EVZWgkR7Oy